MicrosoftDocs/microsoft-365-community/Community/microsoft365-maturity-model--business-process.md

 - Changes to the process are untested or tested in concept only.
 - Exceptions and failures are not captured, tracked and addressed
 - There may be no use of process technology, instead relying on paper-based process and legacy technology such as email for notifications, hand-offs and approvals.
-- Users of the system rely on institutional knowledge to get things done (&quot;I know who can help me with this&quot;) rather than agreed-upon roles and business logic.
+- Users of the system rely on institutional knowledge to get things done ("I know who can help me with this") rather than agreed-upon roles and business logic.
 - Processes have evolved from prior approaches.
 New needs and exceptions have been bolted on rather than engineered in
 - Exceptions cause long delays (e.g. a key resource is out of the office, or the first time a new situation is encountered there is no method for defining what should happen)
 - Tracking of the state of the process or status of an activity within a process is not possible or not done.
 Reporting or analytics are absent